Date Thesis Awarded

 The debate over the nature of hawala networks -- as a criminal force and danger to the formal financial system, and as a traditional community-based service for those excluded from Western banking -- is relevant for understanding the dynamics of American hegemony over international finance.
 It also reveals the need for cultural sensitivity and customized structures in international regulatory efforts to ensure effectiveness and minimize unintended consequences for the states and populations impacted.
 Ultimately, the West’s deeply flawed conception of hawala as an enemy and a threat undermined the value of regulating hawala; to do so effectively would require a significant reorientation away from Western priorities and toward the needs of the people who use hawala every day.

 Mines, Charlotte, "The Money War: America's Efforts to Police Terrorist Financing and Its Impact on Hawala Networks" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1587.

 Available for download on Tuesday, May 03, 2022